 Welcome to the Institute of Astronomy and to Part II Astrophysics.
 We hope you will enjoy this course and the friendly and relaxed working environment offered by the Institute of Astronomy.

-Those enrolling for Part II Astrophysics in 2010 may either graduate in 2011 or, subject to satisfactory performance – a II.1 in Part II Astrophysics – proceed to Part III.
-All students proceeding to Part III Astrophysics are required to complete a computational project, either as assessed work for Part II Astrophysics or as additional work over the summer before starting the Part III course.
+Those enrolling for Part II Astrophysics in 2014 may either graduate in 2015 or, subject to satisfactory performance – a II.1 in Part II Astrophysics – proceed to Part III.
+All students proceeding to Part III Astrophysics are strongly advised to complete a computational project, either as assessed work for Part II Astrophysics or as additional work over the summer before starting the Part III course.
 It is assumed that most of you will have studied Physics A, Physics B and Mathematics, in Part IB of the Natural Sciences Tripos, or have taken Part IB of the Mathematical Tripos.

 The following sections provide information on the course and on the department.
 We have not included sections describing general undergraduate life and facilities in Cambridge, because you have been here for two years and know almost all of it already.
 If you do need any further information at any stage, then please see the Course Secretary.
 She is normally able to deal directly with most matters, and otherwise will consult or put you in touch with a relevant staff member.

 The University's stated aims are "to foster and develop academic excellence across a wide range of subjects and at all levels of study".
 Furthermore, the University aims "to provide an education of the highest calibre at both undergraduate and postgraduate level, and so produce graduates of the calibre sought by industry, the professions, and the public service, as well as providing academic teachers and researchers for the future".

 In addition, the specific aims of the Institute of Astronomy are